China or Japan: Which one is best for a holiday?

 China vs. Japan: which is the best holiday destination

-So, when it comes to deciding whether to go on holiday to China or Japan, where do you even start?
-And, subjectively, which one is best to go to for a holiday?
-Here at Trip.com, we’re here to help!
+So, which destination is better for your holiday?
+At Trip.com, we’re here to help!
 We’ve put together a guide to help you decide which one best suits your budget, travel preferences, and interests.
 So, let’s begin!

 When deciding whether to visit China or Japan first, there are several key differences UK travellers should be aware of.
 The impact of these will all depend on your interests, how you like to travel, your budget, and the sort of experiences you’re looking for.